 And for God’s sake, take off the subdued velcro flag hats.

-This article was originally published in October of 2016.
-It represents the personal views of the author and is not an official position of the US Army or any other entity.
+This article was originally published on October 10, 2016.
+It represents the personal views of the author and is not an official position of the U.S. Army or any other entity.